A Fair Talker: Junior Gardner

 Photo by Ralph Morang

 Say "Deerfield Fair" and a lot of people think "Junior Gardner."
-His is the voice - with its distinctive Yankee accent - that you hear on the radio advertising for the now-136-year-old fair.
-He's been doing it for 31 years, all without a word of copy in his hands.
+His is the voice - with its distinctive Yankee accent - that you hear on the radio advertising for the now-140-year-old fair.
+He's been doing it for more than 30 years, all without a word of copy in his hands.
 He just wings it and it works.

 He was just a boy when he got hooked on fairs, especially the Deerfield Fair, which is just down the road from where he lives.
 He loved pulling horses, loved talking to people and later on loved having his family with him.
 These days he's retired from his well drilling business, his hayride business and from horse pulling too, but he'll never stop going to fairs.
 He still gets to seven or eight each season.